0

 Destinations that are currently participating this fiscal year in Destination Blueprint are not eligible to apply.

-The following destinations and industry associations participated in the FY25 Destination Development Mentor Program:
+The following destinations and industry associations participated in the FY25 Destination Development Mentor Program.
+Below is a highlight of the work accomplished:

 A panel of industry partners and Colorado Tourism Office staff reviews applications and recommends awards based on an understanding of priorities, capacity to participate, and demonstrated need.
 A representative from the Colorado Tourism Office will respond to your application within one month of the application deadline.